junxit/us-congress-bills-110/bill.md

 This Act may be cited as the “Wildland Firefighter Safety Act of 2007”.

+## § 1.
+Short title

+This Act may be cited as the “Wildland Fire Safety and Transparency Act of 2007”.

 ## § 2.
 Wildland firefighter safety

 - **(a)** *Definitions* In this section: